chrishrtmn/dev-environment/README.md

     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-**Skip this next step if PATH for Homebrew is already set within .bash_profile.** One thing we need to do is tell the system to use programs installed by Homebrew (in `/usr/local/bin`) rather than the OS default if it exists.
+**NOTE: Skip this next step if PATH for Homebrew is already set within .bash_profile.** One thing we need to do is tell the system to use programs installed by Homebrew (in `/usr/local/bin`) rather than the OS default if it exists.
 We do this by adding `/usr/local/bin` to your `$PATH` environment variable:

     $ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

-Close and open a new terminal window, then run the following command to make sure everything works:
+Once that's finished installing, close and open a new terminal window, then run the following command to make sure everything works:

     $ brew doctor